SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/003 Fiscal System or Public Finance in India.md

 	- Govt has certain limitations on certain expenditures ex charged expenditures.
 	- certain public services deny cost benefit analysis ex defence, law and order, foreign relations etc.
 	- Mo Finance could be all powerful institution
+- There are no commited pre expenses and balances are not carried forward.

 ### 1.6.4 Ways and Means Advance WMA